LaraOnipede/SQL_Project/cleaning_data.md

 GROUP BY channelgrouping
 ORDER BY count_channelgrp ASC
---organic search is the channel with the highest lead to the ecommerce website --paid research has the lowest lead to the webiste
+--organic search is the channel with the highest lead to the ecommerce website --display has the lowest lead to the webiste